England travel guide

 England is also the place to go if you are a footie fan.
 With the national sport being football, you will never be far away from a football stadium.
 England is home to some of the world’s most renowned football clubs and premier leagues such as the FA Cup, Barclays Premier League, and Scottish Premier League.
 England is also the home of the oldest tennis tournament spanning 160 years, Wimbledon, and has produced some of the great names in the world of tennis.

 After all that adrenaline rush, its time to sip some Cornish cream teas and enjoy some curries and kippers.
 Visit Sarah Nelson’s celebrated Grasmere Gingerbread in Cumbria in the morning and head over to a local farmer’s market for lunch and end the day with a splendid dinner at Holker Hall for a salt marsh lamb.
+If you're not straying too far away from London, the charming, and bustling, Borough Market will keep you in local and foreign delicacies during a weekend visit.

-To visit England, the best way to go around is by signing up for the BritRail GB Flexi Pass which allows you to explore the whole country at your own pace.
+To visit England, the best way to get around by trains is by signing up for the BritRail GB Flexi Pass which allows you to explore the whole country at your own pace.
+Alternatively, you can use the comprehensive bus networks operated by National Express or Megabus.
 With this pass, you can visit major heritage landmarks such as the Edinburgh Castle, Shakespeare’s birthplace, as well as the Roman Baths in aptly named Bath.
-The Great British Heritage Pass is also a convenient and essential item to have as it gives you free entry to 600 of England’s finest historical houses, gardens, monuments and heritage sites.

 Photo by Christopher Chan on flickr